JamesDaniel/server-scripts/README.md

    - replace_word_in_file.py
      - This file will replace all substrings in a file with another substring.
  - init_server_as_root.sh
    - This file will setup a user on the server with sudo privileges.
 It will also setup the ssh key to be used by the user.
 The user name will be 'user'.
+Droplet monitoring will also be setup.
  - init_server_as_user.sh
    - This file will setup git and install python.
  - install_docker.sh